Eden Phillpotts as dramatist

 SWEETLAND (rises- in movement to restrain her, standing above her chair).
 You bide quiet till I’ve finished, then you can have your say.
 (Crosses and stands L. of chair, back to fireplace.
 She is then on his R., but quite clear of him from all parts of the house.)
 There’s a good bit of poetry bid in me, and you bring it out something wonderful.
 Only three nights agone I said to my Petronell, as I looked across the valley – I said, “There’s Widow Windeatt’s lights a-glimmering up there to King’s Head, and here’s our lights glimmering down here to Applegarth.
 Be blessed if us ain’t twinkling out for each other,” I said, “like a couple of glow-worms in a hedge.”
 Pretty good poetry – eh.”1

 Nevertheless Phillpotts was the first significant Dartmoor writer of fiction to write consciously ‘Dartmoor’ work, and The Secret Woman (1913), adapted from one of his most serious and tragic novels, can be called the first consciously ‘Dartmoor’ play, asserting through its setting, its dialect and its outlook that it is not just a play written by someone who happened to live in the area, but a play about Dartmoor.
-Thomas Hardy had already made rural regional subject-matter fashionable - he had forced it into the arena of serious consideration by casting it, during an era when classical literature held sway among intellectuals, in the mould of classical tragedy.
+Thomas Hardy had already made rural regional subject-matter fashionable – he had forced it into the arena of serious consideration by casting it, during an era when classical literature held sway among intellectuals, in the mould of classical tragedy.
 Something of this influence found its way into Phillpotts’ work: traces of the outlook of the Ancient Greek dramatists are discernible in his novels, which are generally tragic in tone.
-The Secret Woman is in such a vein, though there is far less evidence of the influence of Greek tragedy in the play than in the novel, partly because of the nature of English Edwardian drama - essentially drawing-room and naturalistic, in the school of Ibsen.
+The Secret Woman is in such a vein, though there is far less evidence of the influence of Greek tragedy in the play than in the novel, partly because of the nature of English Edwardian drama – essentially drawing-room and naturalistic, in the school of Ibsen.
 The Secret Woman was first produced by Granville Barker at the Kingsway Theatre, London, in 1912 amid a storm of controversy.
 The Lord Chamberlain, in his role as Censor, had refused to grant the play a license, demanding that two sentences should be taken out.
 This Phillpotts, as a matter of principle, refused to do.
 A letter supporting his stand, signed by many of the leading authors of the day including Conrad, Galsworthy, Conan Doyle, Shaw, Wells and Bennett, appeared in The Times.
 In the end permission was granted to give six morning performances without charge to the public (Dayananda, 1984,p 11).
 Like Ford’s major works, The Secret Woman deals with forbidden love.
 Married farmer Anthony Redvers has a secret affair with a much younger woman, Salome Westway, for whom his son Jesse has an unrequited passion.
 Phillpotts had an incestuous relationship with his daughter Adelaide (the co-author of Yellow Sands) 2, which makes a curious co-incidental link with the Elizabethan playwright from Ilsington whose most famous play ’Tis Pity She’s Whore is a study of incest.
-What can be usefully stated in comparing them is that they both share an interest in love which is frowned on by society, and this also links Ford and Phillpotts with the next literary figure in the history of Dartmoor theatre, John Galsworthy.
+Phillpotts’ relationship was abusive, beginning when his daughter was a child, and ending with him refusing to speak to Adelaide after she got married.Such a discovery revealed after his death casts a dark shadow over his work.
+What can be usefully stated in comparing him with Ford is that both share an interest in love which is frowned on by society, and this also links Ford and Phillpotts with the next literary figure in the history of Dartmoor theatre, John Galsworthy.

 1 Extract from The Farmer’s Wife (Phillpotts,1917).